 Factorsynth is a new kind of musical tool.
 It uses machine learning techniques to decompose any input sound into a set of temporal and spectral elements.
 By rearranging and modifying these elements you can do powerful transformations to your clips, such as removing notes or motifs, creating new ones, randomizing melodies or timbres, changing rhythmic patterns, remixing loops in real time, creating complex sound textures...

-Factorsynth is available as a Max For Live device, compatible with Ableton Live 9 and 10 on Macintosh machines.
+Factorsynth is available as a Max For Live device, compatible with Ableton Live 9 and 10 on Macintosh and Windows machines.

 |Ableton Live 9 or 10|

 |Max For Live (included in Live Suite editions, available as an extra in Intro and Standard editions)|

 Factorsynth is based on some advanced machine learning algorithms, which are new to the world of Max For Live devices.
 I've tried to make the interface intuitive

 enough, but it takes some time to get used to its workflow.
 You can get a taste of it by reading the user manual.

 For any usage or support related questions, please contact firstname.lastname@example.org.

 Can Factorsynth's parameters be controlled by Live's automation envelopes or MIDI mappings?

 Most of them can (element levels, operation buttons, solo buttons, factorize buttons, main mixer levels and mutes).
 The ones that cannot be controlled by Live are: number of components, individual buttons on the switchboards, analysis parameters and reset buttons.